There's lots of fun going on in Topeka, you just have to know where to look. Ask me!

 - It's great to live in a state capital.
 If you want to talk with a legislator, they are all right here.
 When I want to talk with the state's experts about things like termites or radon or environmental issues, they are all right here, too.
 AND, the capital city hosts the Kansas Museum of History and its libraries and archives are here, too.
 See for yourself here.

 - Another source of myriad activities is our own Washburn University.
-There is a full liberal arts and sciences program, a law school, a school of nursing, a strong international program, an art museum and even its own public television station.
+There is a full liberal arts and sciences program, a law school, a school of nursing, a strong international program, an art museum and even its own public television station (KTWU.)
 Basketball is big here and Washburn's men's and women's teams are nationally ranked.
-Senior citizens can audit classes for free.
+High school kids can take college classes for dual credit — high school and college.
+Citizens over age 60 can audit classes for free.
 Parents of growing children can find great tutors and kids enjoy special opportunities like peeking through the giant telescopes at the night sky.
 The whole town uses the beautiful student union spaces and services and alumni hall for special events.
 Washburn is very generous about sharing its resources with the Topeka community.
 Learn more about it here.